The only known gay defector from North Korea is planning to move to the USA later this year to marry his American fiancé.

 “He turned the page to discover an article about gay men coming out, with a scene from an American film showing two men kissing in bed,” the BBC reports. “‘When I saw that, I knew right away that I was this kind of person,’” he said. “‘That's why I couldn't like women.’”

-Jang initially found a job as a cleaner, and over the following decades he rebuilt his life an out gay man in South Korea.
+Jang initially found a job as a cleaner, and over the following decades, he rebuilt his life as an out gay man in South Korea.
 He later wrote his autobiography, A Mark of Red Honor, which was published in 2015.
 Then, last year, Jang met a Korean-American restaurant owner on a dating site.

 Within a few months of connecting, Jang flew to the U.S. to meet his new love interest, and amid the pandemic lockdown, the pair were able to get to know each other better over picnics and wine, according to the BBC.

 His boyfriend soon decided to propose, and now Jang is in the process of finalizing documents to prove his first marriage in North Korea is over.
 The couple hopes to marry later this year.